ibm-cloud-docs/watsonxdata/known_issues.md

 {: #known_issues15}

 A schema and a bucket cannot be created with the same name.
-For example, if you create a schema named “sales” in one catalog, the same name cannot be used for another schema in another catalog.
+For example, if you create a schema that is named “sales” in one catalog, the same name cannot be used for another schema in another catalog.
 Similarly, if you register a bucket with the name “salesbucket”, another bucket with the same cannot be registered, even if the bucket is located in a different object store.

 **Workaround:** Use unique names when creating schemas and buckets.